SWAT Service Description

 - Appendix of tests conducted

-Where customers require a management summary to be written, usually to satisfy an audit requirement or provide higher level information on the testing conducted to third parties, a request can be made via the customer support portal.
-On receipt of the request the Application Security Consultant will, within five (5) business days create a management summary that can also be included in the report.
+Where customers require a Management Summary to be written, usually to satisfy an audit requirement or provide higher level information on the testing conducted to third parties, a request can be made via the customer support portal.
+On receipt of the request the Application Security Consultant will, within ten (10) business days create an Executive summary that can also be included in the report.

 For more information and to request the script, please contact Outpost24 support who will be happy to provide the required information.